TedTschopp/tschopp.net/_posts/2018-04-19-Factions-Ideologies-and-Religions-in-Role-Playing-Games.md

 >
 >The University Police have access to Tech level 5 equipment in the event of emergencies, but normal gear consists of Tech Level 4 equipment.
 The Two Spec Ops teams that the AI deploys have 12 members each and they access to Tech Level 6 gear, and represent the most fearsome forces in all of Gamma World.
 The AI rarely deploys them because it has no way to escalate a confrontation beyond their deployment.
 >
-?**Level 1:** The Novices - These are people who visit the University or who benefit from the University, but are not Students or Staff.
+>**Level 1:** The Novices - These are people who visit the University or who benefit from the University, but are not Students or Staff.
 The Novices are people who have applied to use either be a student or a staff or to access University Resources.
 Novices do not have access to any University Resources, however they do carry a University ID Tag.
 This is a Tech Level 4 Dog Tag that tracks the Novices and above through the University facilities via the handheld communication devices given to Level 2 personnel and above.

 ##### Concepts & Policies

 This is a description of the concepts and the policies the ideology pushes.

+**Example:**

->**Example:** The University has the goal of elimination of the Dark Ages that the world currently lives in through the education of the people, and to bring humanity back in order to allow humanity a second chance moving forward.
+>The University has the goal of elimination of the Dark Ages that the world currently lives in through the education of the people, and to bring humanity back in order to allow humanity a second chance moving forward.
 The University opposes all research into the technologies that caused the apocalypse.
 It also opposes groups that want to keep humanity stuck in these dark ages.

 ##### Symbols

 This is a description of all the symbols the ideology uses, and what they mean.

+**Example:**

->**Example:** The shield of the University has been its symbol for centuries.
+>The shield of the University has been its symbol for centuries.
 A small replica of the shield is given to all Novices and above to track them through the University system.
 This is the size of a keychain or necklace.
 The Mascot of the University is a Tiger.
 The University keeps breeding pairs of pure strain tigers at its headquarters.
 These tigers were gifted to the University by a warlord who had them as pets.
 The university opened a College within the warlord's territory in exchange for the first breeding pair.
 The University uses Orange and Black as its colors, and all clothing worn by the University staff feature these colors.

 ##### Legends

 This is a description of legends that are believed by members of the ideology.

+**Example:**

->**Example:** The technology that started the apocalypse was developed centuries prior to the Apocalypse by parent University of the agricultural college that eventually became what is now known as The University.
+>The technology that started the apocalypse was developed centuries prior to the Apocalypse by parent University of the agricultural college that eventually became what is now known as The University.
 This previous and parent university was located in a town called Prince.